 On the 1st, Sarah and Lee kicked off the run-up to celebrations by decorating their home in elaborate style.

-In the preceding weeks the UK had been subjected to a persistent deluge from above but with Zeus taking a welcome rest to replenish his clouds, clear skies and a bitter cold descended on the country.
-The journey to The Talbot was a much more pleasant affair than that of a few days earlier and the 2 hour drive through moderate traffic went without a hitch.
+In the preceding weeks, the UK had been subjected to a persistent deluge from above but with Zeus taking a welcome rest to replenish his clouds, clear skies and a bitter cold descended on the country.
+The journey to The Talbot was a much more pleasant affair than that of a few days earlier and the 2-hour drive through moderate traffic went without a hitch.

-It was around midday when we parked-up behind our rather splendid looking 16th century accommodation, sitting in the warmth of the car we ate a packed lunch that Sue had prepared earlier that morning.
+It was around midday when we parked up behind our rather splendid looking 16th-century accommodation, sitting in the warmth of the car we ate a packed lunch that Sue had prepared earlier that morning.
 As usual, we had planned a walk before checking in, today this was with extra thermal layers, hats and gloves.

 Our walk was just short of 9 miles, passing through the villages of Mamble and Bayton.

-Though the air was chill, crisp and clear, great for a ramble, the ground underfoot was a sorry excuse, we squelched our way across grassy meadows, over fields of winter crops with each footfall collecting layers of heavy, claggy mud and through stark woods where drifts of fallen leaves hid the treacherous surface below.
+Though the air was chill, crisp and clear, great for a ramble, the ground underfoot was a sorry excuse, we squelched our way across grassy meadows, over fields of winter crops with each footfall collecting layers of heavy, claggy mud and through stark woods were drifts of fallen leaves hid the treacherous surface below.
 Twice, Sue’s rear-end hit the deck with a muddy splat, and despite my best efforts and legendary cat-like reactions I too suffered the ignominy of a grand posterior slide down the leafy slope, losing far too many points on presentation and style to remain composed.

 With nothing more than pride hurt, the cumulative effect of stepping onto sodden ground giving way at each step and the added weight of thick layers of mocha mud made for a miserable final few miles.
-Annoyingly, I had a plan B whereby around the three mile mark we could cut across country and halve our route, however, we missed the opportunity through nattering too much!
+Annoyingly, I had a plan B whereby around the three-mile mark we could cut across the country and halve our route, however, we missed the opportunity through nattering too much!
 Served us right.

-Even though it was winter, our route took us through some lovely countryside and by some wonderful medieval properties.
+Even though it was winter, our route took us through some lovely countryside and some wonderful medieval properties.

-With some way still to go we found that we were beginning to run out of daylight, to add to our problems the route took us over the River Rea which just a week ago had been in flood and was still racing through the landscape.
+With some way still to go, we found that we were beginning to run out of daylight, to add to our problems the route took us over the River Rea which just a week ago had been in flood and was still racing through the landscape.
 The flimsy little wooden bridge that was our way across the torrent was now cordoned off with a warning that it was unsafe.
-Now in twilight, there was no alternative but to cross, which we did somewhat gingerly.
+Now in the twilight, there was no alternative but to cross, which we did somewhat gingerly.
 Rather than stick to our planned route following the course of the Rea and under tree cover, I used my GPS to follow the ridge above a bridleway which in turn led to a country lane.
 This returned us safely back to the Talbot as the last vestiges of daylight gave way to starlight.
 It had been a magnificent sunset, but for once we hadn’t stopped and appreciated its beauty.

 That evening we ate in an Indian restaurant in the town, not the best Asian meal we have ever eaten but it did the job and we slept well that night.

 We took breakfast in the Talbot and afterwards set off on a walking circuit of the town centre.
 Not many people were braving what was a very chilly morning, but it does only have a population of just over 3000.
 The name is believed to derive from the contraction of the word ‘clifu’, meaning a steep place and ‘bury’ meaning fortified settlement.
 ‘Mortimer’ comes from the Norman lord to whom the land was granted.
 St. Mary’s church located in the centre has a crooked spire.
-The area is well known for its spas and springs/wells, just off the main road in the town is a very well preserved example of this.
+The area is well known for its spas and springs/wells, just off the main road in the town is a very well-preserved example of this.

 After completing our town tour we moved on to Ludlow.
 We were keen to visit the church of St. Laurence where Prince Arthur’s heart is buried.
 An impressive, building with a prominent tower.
 There is an information board near to the burial spot in the chancel to help those interested.
 We didn’t bother with the nearby castle as we have visited it a couple of times before, the central Christmas market held more interest.